What are No Wagering Casino Sites?

 There’s an extensive range of slots used by casino operators as part of bonus deals without wagering requirements.
-NetEnt’s Starburst is probably the most prolific of the lot and is widely used with bonus packages on the Nektan network, many of which comprise 50 free spins.
+NetEnt’s Starburst is probably the most prolific of the lot and is widely used among UK online casinos.
 Some offers enable gamers to get 100 spins although these aren’t nearly as common.
-In fact it seems that 50 free spins is the standard limit for most white label operators.
+In fact, it seems that 50 free spins are the standard limit for most white label operators.

 Examples of a No Wagering Casino Promotion

 As you can see from the casino operators featured above, wager-free bonus promotions can take a variety of forms.
 Here are a few examples.